 Katherine partners closely with her clients to achieve their best strategic outcome efficiently and effectively.
 She proactively seeks an early favourable outcome.
 Where this is not available, emphasis on commerciality and strategic decision-making drive her management of formal disputes.

 Katherine’s clients include many well-known insolvency practitioners, national and international corporates, suppliers and manufacturers of a variety of goods, building companies and logistics suppliers.
 She has been recognised in the editorial of leading legal directory The Legal 500 Asia Pacific 2016 in dispute resolution and is listed in The Best Lawyers in Australia in Litigation, Alternative Dispute Resolution and Insolvency and Reorganisation Law every year since 2018.

 Katherine is a member of the International Women’s Insolvency & Restructuring Confederation and the Melbourne Central Insolvency Discussion Group.
-She is also actively involved in the community and a board member of the national not-for-profit organisation, The Song Room.
+She is also actively involved in the community and is a board member of the national not-for-profit organisation The Song Room.

 - Significant experience in the PPSA, acting on behalf of creditors, directors, and insolvency practitioners.